Brewers - Nationals Prediction, Odds, Pick, How To Watch

-On a four-game losing streak, the Milwaukee Brewers look to rebound against the Washington Nationals.
+The Milwaukee Brewers snapped their losing streak last night as they continue their series with the Washington Nationals.
 It is now time to continue our MLB odds series with a Brewers-Nationals prediction, pick, and how-to watch.

-The Nationals took the early lead against Corbin Burnes and the Brewers.
-Joey Meneses hit a solo home run in the bottom of the second to give the Nationals the lead.
-William Contreras tied the game off Jake Irvin with a double that scored Christian Yelich in the top of the third.
-Then, the Nationals took it back in the fifth on a Lane Thomas single.
-The Brewers would tie it again in the sixth and take the lead on a Joey Wiemer solo home run in the seventh.
-It would not hold though, as Thomas and Meneses both drove in runs in the bottom of the inning as the Nationals would hold on to take a 5-3 win.
+After losing game one of the series to the Nationals on Monday, the Brewers struck back on Tuesday.
+They took an early lead off of Josiah Gray in the second inning, with a single that scored Willy Adames.
+The Nationals would take the lead in the bottom of the inning though.
+Jake Alu singled home a run, and then CJ Abrams brought home two to give the Nationals a 3-1 lead.
+The Brewers would strike back again though.
+It was a bases-loaded single by Brice Turang that scored two, followed by Joey Wiemer's single that scored two more to give them a 5-3 lead.
+That would be enough as both teams would tack on one more run each and the Brewers snapped their four-game losing streak.

-Both teams were busy off the field yesterday as well.
-While the Brewers are tied for the last wild card spot, and just 1.5 games back in the division, they made a trade for Mark Canha from the Mets.
-Meanwhile, Jeimer Candelario was traded from the Nationals to the Cubs yesterday, as the Nationals start their rebuild.
+Off the field, the Nationals stood firm at the trade deadline, with their only deal being Jeimer Candelario being traded from the Nationals to the Cubs.
+Meanwhile, the Brewers got another reliever to help this bullpen, adding Andrew Chafin from the Diamondbacks.

 Here are the Brewers-Nationals MLB odds, courtesy of FanDuel.